U.S. Driving Tests for Foreign Nationals and New Arrivals

 As mentioned above, driver's licenses are not issued by the federal government, but by the state in which you reside.
 Different states will require different qualifying documents, as will your status.
 For example, if you are a visiting student, you'll likely have to present your student visa, passport, proof of residency, and in some states, a social security card.
 Requirements would be different for Green Card holders or someone with a fiance visa, for instance.
 Check with your state's DMV to find out which documents you'll need or use our DMV Assistant.

-Can I get a U.S. driving license while waiting for a green card?
+I am waiting for a green card

 In most cases, people with a pending green card status will be able to get a U.S. driver's license.
 You'll need to provide proof of pending status, your passport, and proof of residency in the state.
 Keep in mind that most states will not issue licenses that exceed the expiration date on your residency status documents.